-Banned Brominated Vegetable Oil in Popular Drinks and Soda
+Banned Brominated Vegetable Oil in Popular Drinks and Soda (2023 Update)

-What is BVO?
+What is Brominated Vegetable Oil BVO?

-Potential Health Effects of BVO
+Potential Negative Health Effects of BVO

 Most toxicology studies on BVO were conducted in the 1970s and ’80s on rats.
 All of the studies showed adverse effects.
 A 1970 UK study actually concluded “the high bromine levels found in the fat of tissues from UK children are due to the use of these compounds [brominated vegetable oils].”

 A 1997 study documented a case in which a patient developed the condition of bromism from drinking at least two litres of cola every day.
 The patient complained of headache, fatigue, and memory loss.
 Neurological problems and a deteriorated nervous system eventually led to an inability to walk.
 This patient eventually needed hemodialysis, a treatment usually used for kidney failure.

 BVO has been banned in the UK since 1970, later on in the EU, and in Japan in 2010.
 Both the United States and Canada still approve this additive in our food system.
 In countries where BVO is banned, natural hydrocolloids are used as a substitute.